The 10 Best Air Jordan 1s of All-Time

 But most importantly, the kicks were encouraged to be worn, skated in and beaten up, with the Lance Mountains donning a special rub-away upper that would reveal itself with wear.

-6. Just Don x Air Jordan 1 High Strap “BHM”
+7. Fragment x Air Jordan 1 High OG

-No other non-OG, non-collaborative sneaker has caused anywhere near the same impact than 2015’s “Shattered Backboard” Air Jordan 1 High OG.
-Still fetching around $1000 in the aftermarket, it’s popularity has not wained for a single day since its release.
-It’s spawned countless spin-off colorways on the Jordan 1 High, Mid and Low, with a third Backboard OG HIgh scheduled for 2019.
+No other non-OG, non-collaborative sneaker has caused anywhere near the same impact as 2015’s “Shattered Backboard” Air Jordan 1 High OG.
+Still fetching around $1000 in the aftermarket, its popularity has not wained for a single day since its release.
+It’s spawned countless spin-off colorways on the Jordan 1 High, Mid, and Low, with a third Backboard OG HIgh scheduled for 2019.

 Hell, people still compare the quality of every release to this pair— “is it SBB quality tho?”